 Rye is the small grain most widely used for winter grazing.
 Rye is more cold-tolerant than oat and generally produces more forage than either oat or wheat.
 If rye is planted very early in the season, there may be a decreased stand caused by various seedling diseases.
-Normally, rye developed from northern states produces little forage in late fall or early winter and tends to be severely damaged by leaf rust.
+Normally, rye developed from northwestern states produce little forage in late fall or early winter and tends to be severely damaged by leaf rust.
 Therefore, only plant varieties recommended for the southeastern United States.
-FL 401 is one of the earliest and most productive cool-season varieties, but it is generally more used for harvesting or cover cropping rather than for grazing because of the low leaf-to-stem ratio.
+FL 401 is one of the earliest and most productive cool-season varieties, but it is generally used more as an early planted forage used in mixtures with other winter forages, or for cover cropping rather than for grazing because of the low leaf-to-stem ratio.
+It matures very fast and is frequently rejected by cattle afterwards.
+FL 405 is a new variety that will be available in the market in 2025.

-FL 401 (for early grazing or use in blends), Kelly Grazer III (former FL 104), Wrens Abruzzi and late-forage season producers, developed in Oklahoma: Bates RS4, Elbon, Oklon, Maton, and Maton II.
+FL 401 (for early grazing and cover cropping, or use in blends), Kelly Grazer III (FL 104, full-season forage variety) and Wrens Abruzzi (late, full season).
+Late-forage season producers developed in Oklahoma such as Bates RS4, Elbon, Oklon, Maton, and Maton II have performed well in the past, but have not been evaluated in recent trials.